Henry Englefield: Life

-He was born at the family mansion, Englefield House, near Reading, Berkshire, the eldest son of Sir Henry Englefield, 6th Baronet (d.
+He was the eldest son of Sir Henry Englefield, 6th Baronet (d.
 1780) and his second wife, Catherine, daughter of Sir Charles Buck, 3rd Baronet.
-His father, who was the son of Henry Englefield, of Whiteknights Park at Earley near Reading, had in 1728 succeeded to the title and the Engelfield estates at Wootton Bassett, Wiltshire, so that he inherited both Whiteknights and Wootton Bassett on the death of his father, 25 May 1780.
+His father, who was the son of Henry Englefield, of Whiteknights Park at Earley near Reading, had in 1728 succeeded to the title and the Engelfield estates at Wootton Bassett, Wiltshire, so that he inherited both Whiteknights and Wootton Bassett on the death of his father, 25 May 1780.They were descended from the Englefield family of Englefield House in Berkshire.

-In 1778 at age of 26 Englefield was elected a Fellow of the Royal Society, and in the following year Fellow of the Society of Antiquaries.
+In 1778 aged 26 Englefield was elected a Fellow of the Royal Society, and in the following year Fellow of the Society of Antiquaries.
 For many years he was vice-president of the latter, and succeeded George Townshend, Earl of Leicester as president.
 Owing, however, to his being a Catholic, objection was taken to his re-election; another factor was his opposition to the 1797 election to the Society of the architect James Wyatt.
 He was replaced by the Earl of Aberdeen.
 Under his direction the society produced between 1797 and 1813 a series of engravings of English cathedrals, to which he contributed dissertations on Durham, Gloucester, and Exeter.

 In 1781 Englefield joined the Dilettanti Society and acted as its secretary for fourteen years.
 Besides his antiquarian studies, which he published in contributions to Archaeologia, he carried on research in chemistry, mathematics, astronomy, and geology.
 His "Discovery of a Lake from Madder" won for him the gold medal of the Society of Arts.
 He took no part in politics, owing to Catholic disabilities, but was close to Charles James Fox.
 His portrait was painted by Sir Thomas Lawrence, and two bronze medals were struck bearing his likeness.

-In 1782 Englefield was elected in 1782 to the Catholic Committee.
+In 1782 Englefield was elected to the Catholic Committee.
 In its conflict with the Vicars Apostolic he contributed a pamphlet in answer to Samuel Horsley, an Anglican prelate, later pro-Catholic, before the Catholic Relief Bill of 1791.
 Englefield took an independent line.
 In 1792 he was prepared to move a strong resolution at the general meeting of English Catholics.
 He was dissuaded by mediators between the two parties.

 During his last years Englefield's eyesight failed.
 He never married, and died at his house in Tilney Street, London, the baronetcy becoming extinct.
 He is buried in Englefield Churchyard.